ilyaperepelitsa/CV/README.md

 [here](https://github.com/ilyaperepelitsa/met_book_downloader), got some support from people for it.
 * Intercept - Intercept had a dump of documents with some semi-confidential stuff.
-Please take your own
+Please take your own risk on what PDFs are evil and what you